- 1 What is a coverstitch machine?

 How to use a coverstitch machine?

-When you use it by itself,
+When you use the machine by itself,

 it produces stitches with two needles on the face (picture 1) and loops on the back of the hem (picture 2).
 The seams are made when hemming or to create some decorative top stitching.
 You can use it on hems and necklines, pocket openings, etc.